MirisWisdom/HCE/hce/legacy/atarashii/unify/README.md

 The main repository and issue tracker are hosted privately.
 A read-only mirror of the Git repository is available on GitHub, and a copy of the source code's latest revision is available on the SPV3 network.

-Code is written mainly in C#, targetting .NET 4.5.2 for a balance between security and compatibility.
+Code is written mainly in C#, targeting .NET 4.5.2 for a balance between security and compatibility.
 The library's features are covered with automated tests to ensure that the core logic fulfils the expected requirements and proposed specifications.